polodev/datawookie/content/blog/2017-09-13-aws-spot-instance.md

 ### Step 3

 In Step 3 you are presented with a summary of your request.
-If everything is in otder then press the <kbd class="bg-primary nobreak">Launch</kbd> button.
+If everything is in order then press the <kbd class="bg-primary nobreak">Launch</kbd> button.

 ![](/img/2017/09/aws-spot-launch-wizard-step-3.png)